headline-design/pipeline-express-react/README.md

 npm run build
 ```
 ### Try it in CodeSandbox (or your IDE of choice)
-Copy and paste the following code, instal the dependencies, and send an Algorand transaction in seconds!
+Copy and paste the following code, install the dependencies and send an Algorand transaction in seconds!

 ```jsx
 import React, {Component} from 'react'